glfw/glfw/docs/window.md

 glfwGetWindowContentScale(window, &xscale, &yscale);
 ```

-The content scale is the ratio between the current DPI and the platform's
+The content scale can be thought of as the ratio between the current DPI and the
+platform's default DPI.
+It is intended to be a scaling factor to apply to the
-default DPI.
-This is especially important for text and any UI elements.
-If the
+pixel dimensions of text and other UI elements.
+If the dimensions scaled by
-pixel dimensions of your UI scaled by this look appropriate on your machine then
+this factor looks appropriate on your machine then it should appear at
-it should appear at a reasonable size on other machines regardless of their DPI
+a reasonable size on other machines with different DPI and scaling settings.

-and scaling settings.
-This relies on the system DPI and scaling settings being
+This relies on the DPI and scaling settings on both machines being appropriate.

-somewhat correct.
+The content scale may depend on both the monitor resolution and pixel density
+and on user settings like DPI or a scaling percentage.
+It may be very different
+from the raw DPI calculated from the physical size and current resolution.

 On systems where each monitors can have its own content scale, the window
-content scale will depend on which monitor the system considers the window to be
+content scale will depend on which monitor or monitors the system considers the
-on.
+window to be "on".

 If you wish to be notified when the content scale of a window changes, whether
 because of a system setting change or because it was moved to a monitor with